Portsmouth: Notable residents

 Industrial Revolution engineer Isambard Kingdom Brunel was born in Portsmouth.
 His father, Marc Isambard Brunel, worked for the Royal Navy and developed the world's first production line to mass-produce pulley blocks for ship rigging.
 James Callaghan, British prime minister from 1976 to 1979, was born and raised in Portsmouth.
 Son of a Protestant Northern Irish petty officer in the Royal Navy, Callaghan was the only person to hold all four Great Offices of State: foreign secretary, home secretary, chancellor and prime minister.
 John Pounds, the founder of ragged schools (which provided free education to working-class children), lived in Portsmouth and founded England's first ragged school there.

 Comedian and actor Peter Sellers was born in Southsea, and Arnold Schwarzenegger briefly lived and trained in Portsmouth.
 Other actors who were born or lived in the city include EastEnders actresses Emma Barton and Lorraine Stanley, comedienne and singer Audrey Jeans, and Bollywood actress Geeta Basra.
 Cryptozoologist Jonathan Downes was born in Portsmouth, and lived there for a time.
 Ant Middleton, former SBS, current television presenter and author was born in Portsmouth.

 Helen Duncan, the last person to be imprisoned under the 1735 Witchcraft Act, was arrested in Portsmouth.
+Notable content creation and youth activism duo Henry Russell and Austin Taylor were born and raised in Portsmouth and work to improve the city for young people.

 Notable sportspeople include Commonwealth Games gold medalist Michael East, Olympic medallist in cycling Rob Hayles, former British light-heavyweight boxing champion Tony Oakey, Olympic medallist Alan Pascoe as well as professional footballer Mason Mount.
 Single-handed yachtsman Alec Rose, 2003 World Aquatics Championships gold medallist Katy Sexton, and Olympic medallist Roger Black were also born in the city.
-Jamshid bin Abdullah of Zanzibar, the last constitutional monarch of the island state, lives in exile in Portsmouth with his wife and six children.
+Jamshid bin Abdullah of Zanzibar, the last constitutional monarch of the island state, lived in exile in Portsmouth with his wife and six children, prior to resettling in his ancestral land of Oman.